How Churches can Overcome a Toxic Culture-

 God really does care about our behavior (more on that later).
 However, even the best-behaved person in the world cannot save themselves from their own sin (Ephesians 2:8, 2nd Timothy 1:9, Hebrews 10:39).
 Legalism sidetracks Christians from relationship with Christ by placing the emphasis on what we can do for ourselves rather on what Jesus did for us.
 This eliminates the element of of worship and gratitude from Christianity.
 Legalism also falsely paints God as demanding, callous and impossible to please.
 This leads some legalists to feel discouraged and resentful towards God.
 This can lead to hopelessness and eventually even a departure from the faith.

-On the other end of the doctrinal spectrum is licentiousness or the believe that there are no rules for Christians.
-These folks believe once a person is saved there is nothing they can do or not do to offend God or break relationship with God.
-Christians who have intentionally or unintentionally adopted this view do not worry seriously about the effects of sin, even deliberate, premeditated sin on their relationship with God.
+On the other end of the doctrinal spectrum is a perversion of grace that teaches there are no rules for Christians.
+These folks believe once a person is saved there is nothing they can do or not do to offend God or break relationship with Him.
+Christians who have intentionally or unintentionally adopted this view do not worry seriously about the effects of sin.
+They simply do not think about what deliberate, premeditated sin will do to their relationship with God.
 Adherents to this view are growing in number and having an enormous impact on the greater Christian culture.

 The truth is that our behavior does matter, not because good behavior saves us, or because “being good” makes God like us better.
 Correct behavior and following the rules matter for four reasons:

-Righteous behavior protects us from moral failure and the pain that accompanies moral failure–
+Righteous behavior protects us from moral failure and the pain that accompanies a moral blowout–

 Ephesians 6:14 instructs Christians in a metaphorical sense to put on the “breastplate of righteousness”.
 The primary purpose of a breastplate in Roman body armor was to protect the soldier’s heart from injury.
 In Proverbs 4:23 the writer instructs readers to “guard your heart because everything you do flows from it”.
 Behaving in a way that is righteous (avoiding sin and questionable behavior) protects us from all sorts of pitfalls, wrong thinking and potential moral disasters.
 For example, going out of your way to avoid pornography protects against addiction, the sin of lust and at least a dozen other really ugly sins.
 Avoiding those who gossip ensures that you will not become a slanderer (Psalm 15:1-3).